Crudo alemán

 A crudo alemán or bistec alemán (" German raw " or "German beefsteak") is a typical German-Chilean dish similar to a steak tartare.
-It is made by cutting finely chopped raw beef mince onto a piece of pre-sliced white bread and then adding lemon juice, chopped onions and a sauce made of yogurt and mayonnaise.
+It is made by putting finely chopped raw beef mince onto a piece of pre-sliced white bread and then adding lemon juice, chopped onions and a sauce made of yogurt and mayonnaise.

 Most probably it is derived from the German Mett, a preparation of minced pork, also served with chopped onions.

 The predominance of cattle farming in southern Chile in contrast to pig farming in Central Europe eventually led to a local adaptation, using beef instead of pork to recreate this traditional dish.